southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are South Carolina Traffic Court Records?

-South Carolina traffic court records include all legal documentation and case files created as records of the court proceedings involving violations of the traffic laws in the state of South Carolina.
-Included in this would be records related to moving and non-moving violations under the motor vehicle code and violations of any other traffic laws, statutes or ordinances in the State of South Carolina.
+South Carolina traffic court records include legal documentation and case files created as records of court proceedings involving violations of the state's traffic laws.
+This includes documents related to moving and non-moving violations under the motor vehicle code and violations of any other traffic laws, statutes, or ordinances in the State of South Carolina.

 Are South Carolina Traffic Court Records Public Records?

-Traffic records in South Carolina, as with all documentation created in courts of public record, are classified as public information and as such are subject to be accessed and viewed by members of the general public.
-The only exception to this would be if a particular set of records have had access prohibited by a court order or by law.
+Traffic records in South Carolina, as with documentation created in courts of public record, are classified as public information and, as such, can be accessed and viewed by members of the general public.
+The only exception is if a particular set of records has had access prohibited by a court order or by law.

 Getting a Traffic Ticket in South Carolina

-A Uniform Traffic Ticket (UTT) is a computer-generated document issued for violations of traffic laws, statutes, and ordinances in the state of South Carolina.
-It indicates an attestation by the officer on the observed violation.
-There are 5 copies in a South Carolina UTT, one each for the violator, law enforcement, the trial officer, driver’s record and audit.
-The ticket will be filled in by the officer and it will contain information about the violator including full name, address (physical & mailing, if different) and other relevant bio-data.
-It will include details about the vehicle that committed the violation and information about the operator’s driver’s license.
+A Uniform Traffic Ticket (UTT) is a computer-generated document issued for violations of South Carolina traffic laws, statutes, and ordinances.
+It indicates an officer's attestation of the observed violation.
+There are 5copies in a South Carolina UTT, one each for the violator, law enforcement, the trial officer, driver's record, and audit.
+The officer may fill in the ticket, which may contain information about the violator, including full name, address (physical & mailing, if different), and other relevant bio-data.
+It may include details about the vehicle that committed the violation and information about the operator's driver's license.

-The citation issued by the officer will contain a Summons to appear before the Trial officer and list the name of the magistrate or judge, name and location of the court, date of appearance with time, a summary of the section violated and if a court appearance is required.
-The date and time the ticket was issued will be noted by the officer and he will append his name, rank and officer ID.
-Instructions on how to proceed will be included on the reverse of the ticket.
-The ticket will also contain the name of the city or county which has jurisdiction over the violation.
+The citation issued by the officer may contain a Summons to appear before the Trial officer and list the name of the magistrate or judge, name and location of the court, date of appearance with time, a summary of the section violated, and if a court appearance is required.
+The date and time the ticket was issued may be noted by the officer, who may append his name, rank, and officer ID.
+Instructions on how to proceed may be included on the reverse of the ticket.
+The ticket may also contain the name of the city or county with jurisdiction over the violation.

-Certain violations will require that a bond is paid or the violator could be subject to custodial arrest.
-Upon issuance of a UTT by a law enforcement officer, the officer must determine whether the violator should be arrested and appear before a judicial officer for a bond hearing.
-If the violator is subject to custodial arrest, a “road-side bond” can be collected as determined by the officer.
+Certain violations may require that a bond is paid, or the violator could be subject to custodial arrest.
+Upon issuance of a UTT by a law enforcement officer, the officer may determine whether the violator should be arrested and appear before a judicial officer for a bond hearing.
+If the violator is subject to custodial arrest, a "roadside bond" can be collected as determined by the officer.

-This is only collectible by the Department of Public Safety (DPS) troopers and the practice is no longer so prevalent.
-If the officer determines that no roadside bond need be collected, the violator must be informed that a failure to appear at time of trial or post bond will result in judgment against him and a license suspension until he complies with the last order of the court and if he agrees to abide by the terms of the citation, must be released on his own recognizance.
-Noncompliance with the terms of the citation requires that within 12 months of the citation date, the court must notify the South Carolina Department of Motor Vehicles (DMV) and DMV will notify the defendant’s home jurisdiction, if different.
-The DMV will begin procedures to suspend the defendant’s license indefinitely until he provides proof of compliance.
+This is only collectible by the Department of Public Safety (DPS) troopers, and the practice is no longer prevalent.
+Suppose the officer determines that no roadside bond needs to be collected.
+In that case, the violator may be informed that a failure to appear at the time of trial or post bond may result in a judgment against them and a license suspension until they comply with the court's last order.
+If they agree to abide by the terms of the citation, it may be released under their own recognizance.
+Noncompliance with the terms of the citation requires that within 12 months of the citation date, the court may notify the South Carolina Department of Motor Vehicles (DMV), and the DMV may notify the defendant's home jurisdiction, if different.
+The DMV may begin procedures to suspend the defendant's license indefinitely until he provides proof of compliance.

 South Carolina traffic fines vary by violation.
 Each court has a list of fines for violations, depicting a minimum and maximum fine amount.
 The final amount is determined by the judge or magistrate.
-A ticket that can be paid online will provide the amount due during the payment process.
-To get specific information about fines and applicable court fees and surcharges, contact the court listed in your citation.
-Receiving 12 points on your South Carolina driving record will result in a suspension of your license by the DMV.
+A ticket that can be paid online may provide the amount due during the payment process.
+Contact the court listed in your citation to get specific information about fines and applicable court fees and surcharges.
+Receiving 12 points on your South Carolina driving record may result in a suspension of your license by the DMV.

 Traffic violations are generally classified as either moving or non-moving violations.
-Moving violations are offenses committed by moving vehicles, while Non-moving violations mostly relate to parked vehicles or defective vehicle equipment.
+Moving violations are offenses committed by moving vehicles while Non-moving violations mainly relate to parked cars or defective vehicle equipment.
 Non-moving violations are not reported to the South Carolina DMV and do not appear on your driving record.

 What to Do When You Get a Traffic Ticket in South Carolina?